 A home, whether big or small, should be as comfortable as possible for the people living in it.
 But what if you have to design a home with all possible comforts and very little space?
 Designing an efficient layout and distributing all the necessary functions of a home in a few square meters is a big challenge for any designer/architect.
-Tiny apartment is often used as an inspiration for designing larger space.
+The tiny apartment is often used as an inspiration for designing larger spaces.
 The compact layout ideas used in the design of small apartments can offer a variety of creative ways to utilize space for smaller rooms or specific-use areas within a larger area.

-However, a small apartment design needs an accordingly planned decor.
+However, a small apartment design needs accordingly planned decor.
 Sometimes properly lit and bright interiors can make even a small apartment look spacious.
 Alternatively, embracing a darker theme and lofted layout may also help achieve the same goal.
 The apartment featured here is designed by Andrew and Alain Timonina.
 It is a compact apartment with only 29 square meters of space, which provides the independence of a studio as well as the privacy of a divided home.
 Separate living, kitchen and bedroom areas are provided by using clever space allocation techniques.

 Soft Low Furniture Livingroom